Shougo/neobundle.vim/README.md

 good for plugin power users (for example, 50+ plugins and over 1000 lines .vimrc, ...)

-Note: Neobunle only accepts "https" or "ssh". https://glyph.twistedmatrix.com/2015/11/editor-malware.html
+Note: Neobundle only accepts "https" or "ssh". https://glyph.twistedmatrix.com/2015/11/editor-malware.html

 ## How it works